Professional team working on laptops in modern workspace

 • Equipment quote: A vendor invoice or quote for the specific asset

 The initial app takes about 60 seconds.
 No documents upfront.
 If you move forward with an offer, lenders typically ask for 4 months of bank statements and the equipment invoice.
+You'll also need commercial insurance for contractors — most equipment lenders require proof of coverage before they'll release funds.

 Lease vs. Loan: Which Makes More Sense?